 - The ignition.
 You won’t find a pilot light in a modern furnace.
-An intermittent pilot light or hot surface ignition is usually the ignition methods found in furnaces that are installed today.
+Intermittent pilot light or hot surface ignitions are usually the ignition methods found in furnaces that are installed today.
 Because they don’t burn a small amount of gas consistently they are far more efficient.
 The most common form of ignition is the hot surface igniter.
-This works in a similar way to the filament in a light bulb.
+This works similarly to the filament in a light bulb.
 As the thermostat senses, a drop in temperature the filament heats up.
 In the same way that a light bulb won’t last forever neither does the filament on an igniter.
 Once this is worn you will need a technician to repair the problem.

 - Burner needs adjustment.
 There are times when despite the ignition being in fine fettle, the furnace simply won’t light up.
 This sometimes happens when the burner is dirty.
 When the burner is dirty efficiency drops and can do so dramatically until the problem is addressed.
 To establish that this is, in fact, the problem the furnace will need to be opened and examined by a professional.
 Gas appliances present a huge risk for gas leaks and carbon monoxide poisoning.
 If you have had the foresight to take out a maintenance plan this kind of repair will be covered.